turanct/omikron/README.md

 Tests
 -----------------------------

 Omikron has unit tests, located in the `tests` directory.
-These tests are written using Omikron itself, so you can just run the Omikron executable on the tests dir, no external dependencies needed.
+These tests are written using Omikron itself, so you can just run the Omikron executable on the tests dir!

 ```sh
 $ bin/omikron tests